Kimescha/zk-DMARC/README.md

 The system is divided into two main components:

 **The Rust Parser (/parser):** Acts as a pre-processor for the ZK circuit.
-Parses raw .eml files and performs relaxed canonicalization.
+Parses raw .eml files (here I used an example email to create the file.
+Bulk metadata processing is also possible through automation for an organization, if authorized) and performs relaxed canonicalization.
 Extracts header indices (e.g., from_idx) and injects them into the circuit to reduce the computational cost of string searching in ZKP.

 **The Noir Circuit (/circuit):** Verifies the 2048-bit RSA signature of the DKIM header.
 Executes the alignment and binning constraints.
 Outputs a constant-size (approx. 400 bytes) ZK-SNARK proof.